cisco/mindmeld/source/userguide/nlp.rst

 .. note::

-   If you are using Duckling for system entity resolution (the default), the following non-english languages are only supported: `ducking languages <https://github.com/facebook/duckling/blob/master/Duckling/Locale.hs>`_
+   If you are using Duckling for system entity resolution (the default), only the following languages are supported: `Duckling languages <https://github.com/facebook/duckling/blob/master/Duckling/Locale.hs>`_

 .. _stemming:

 Language stemming
 ^^^^^^^^^^^^^^^^^

-Stemming is an important, language-dependent NLP processing that transforms a word to it's root word.
-MindMeld allows you to specify their own custom stemmers, which are useful for many languages.
+Stemming is an important, language-dependent NLP process that transforms a word to an approximation of its root form.
+MindMeld allows you to specify your own custom stemmers, which are useful for many languages.
 We also provide two built-in stemmers that are wrappers around certain NLTK stemming operations -- an English stemmer, ``mindmeld.stemmers.EnglishhNLTKStemmer`` and a Spanish stemmer, ``mindmeld.stemmers.SpanishNLTKStemmer``.
 Below, we provide a code snippet on how to use the
 Spanish built-in stemmer with the NaturalLanguageProcessor object.